thepushkarp/Impersonator/README.md

 -   The `/impersonate` command uses Markov Chains
 -   The `/impersonate2` command uses Character Level RNNs

-NOTE: Currently only tested for WhatsApp CHats exported from Android, but I think it should work for iOS as well.
+NOTE: Currently only tested for WhatsApp Chats exported from Android, but I think it should work for iOS as well.

 ## How to run?